Wondering what to do in Hua Hin? Here’s 7 outdoor activities you don’t want to miss.

 For those of you who’ll be looking to get in touch with a local club, shop, or school, here are the contacts you should know about:

 Velo Bike Shop Hua Hin: With another HQ in Bangkok, these guys are one of the most renowned shops to rent or buy gear for mountain biking in Hua Hin.
 They stock a full arsenal of GT and TREK mountain bikes which they rent out to customers looking to tackle any of the local trails.
 They maintain 3 downhill trails in the area and also operate a number of cross-country and enduro tours for mountain biking in Hua Hin, too.

 Hua Hin Bike Tours: Rated number one on TripAdvisor in the category of tours for mountain biking in Hua Hin, they organise a mix of half-day, day, and multi-day mountain biking tours in Hua Hin and the surrounding countryside.
 Their tours are ideal for beginners, families, and travellers keen to see the local sights from a fresh perspective.

 See this complete listing for additional contacts and shops for mountain biking in Hua Hin.

 Where to stay in Hua Hin

-Meanwhile, short term travelers looking for a little luxury will do well to check out any of Hua Hin’s high-end international resorts, such as the Intercontinental.
-HotelsCombined.com has a huge selection of well-priced guest houses, hostels, and hotels in Hua Hin.
+Meanwhile, short term travellers looking for a little luxury will do well to check out any of Hua Hin’s high-end international resorts, like the incredible Intercontinental (click that link to see pictures of the insane pool overlooking the kite beach!).

 How to get to Hua Hin